 Two other columns that may be beneficial to note include tags and optin_tags, which are described below.

 After completing your spreadsheet, you will save it and then upload your contact file on the Upload page.
 Then you will be prompted to preview your upload.
-Look for any rows without the orange shirt icon - these rows are people whose emails did not attach to a profile in CampusGroups, so you will need to cancel your upload and follow the instructions below for uploading users without profiles.
-An example of a row with an orange shirt icon and a row without an orange shirt icon can be found below.
+Look for any rows without the orange shirt icon - these rows are people whose emails did not match a profile in CampusGroups, so you will need to cancel your upload and follow the instructions below for uploading users without profiles.

 Tagging Members Through Uploads